conde-nast-international/chroma-search-foxx/README.md

 Various options on how the indexer works can be tuned in [Web Console](https://docs.arangodb.com/2.8/WebInterface/#services-tab)

- - `/es/index/all` Index all **tagged assets** on ElasticSearch
+ - `/es/index/all` Index all **tagged assets** on ElasticSearch **Note:** This one could take a while since it's a synchronous api, use it sparsely.
    * The ElasticSearch endpoint is configurable through the `elasticsearch_host` option.
- - `/es/index/start` Enqueue a job to keep syncing changes related to assets to ElasticSearch.
+ - `/es/index/start` Enqueue a job to sync any incoming changes related to assets to ElasticSearch until forever.
    * The indexing interval is configurable through the `elasticsearch_index_interval` option.
    * The indexing job retried times is configurable through the `elasticsearch_index_max_fails` option.